mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 as if they were vehicles.
 They have Hull and Structure characteristics instead of an Endurance characteristic, and an Endurance DM of 0.
 Any robot running an Intellect program has an Intelligence and Education score.
 Drones have neither.
-A robot’s Education characteristic is representative of the information programmed into it and even low-end robots can have high Education scores.
+A robot's Education characteristic is representative of the information programmed into it and even low-end robots can have high Education scores.
 Most robots have Social Standing characteristics of 0 as they are